 Under Craig, a new office building was completed.
 Other new facilities were also built and old ones were updated.
 The new facilities incorporated major expansions and modernizations of the other buildings on the plant property.
 Great attention was paid to enlarged and enhanced fabricating and assembly areas in order to produce the new and more technologically-advanced machinery the company offered.

 In addition, the company witnessed its first venture overseas as McLanahan moved into the Australian market, marking the beginning of a long, yet successful journey for McLanahan.
-This was the first global business partnership that McLanahan would form, and the first global McLanahan office would also later be established in Australia.
+This was the first global business partnership that McLanahan would form, and the company eventually established its first global office in Australia.

 An Unexpected Loss